-- Assisting transit agencies with implementing the recommendations of their respective strategic plans and the New Links regional transit plan. - Public transportation vehicles and facilities that are maintained in a continual state of good repair - Facilitating coordination member parishes and transit agencies to encourage cooperative service planning - Roadways and facilities that incorporate the needs of transit by accommodating efficient movement of transit vehicles, providing safe access to transit, and creating safe and comfortable environments for users at transit stops and stations. - Management and oversight of FTA grants and other transit associated financial and civil rights obligations
+- Assisting transit agencies with implementing the recommendations of their respective strategic plans and the New Links regional transit plan. - Public transportation vehicles and facilities that are maintained in a continual state of good repair - Facilitating coordination between member parishes and transit agencies to encourage cooperative service planning - Roadways and facilities that incorporate the needs of transit by accommodating: - Efficient movement of transit vehicles - Safe pedestrian and bicycle access to transit - o Safe and comfortable environments for users at transit stops and stations. - Management and oversight of FTA grants and other transit associated financial and civil rights obligations

-- 2012 Regional Comprehensive Operations Analysis - 2018 Jefferson Parish Transit Strategic Plan - 2019 New Links Comprehensive Operations Analysis and Network Redesign
+- 2018 Jefferson Parish Transit Strategic Plan - 2019-2021 New Links Comprehensive Operations Analysis and Network Redesign